KJJHHH/Stocks/Sentiment/README.md

 ## 3. Sentiment Analysis Performance
 ```
 ### NOTE
-- Finetuning Strategies:
+- Finetuning Data
-  - Related Data Only: Finetune with news articles related to the stock.
+    - Related Data Only: Finetune with news articles related to the stock
-  - Multiple Data: Finetune with both related and unrelated news articles.
+    - Multiple Data: Finetune with both related and unrelated news articles
+- The lines in below graphs
+    - Blue line is sentiment analysis strategy
+    - Orange line is buy and hold strategy
-- Some of the backtest results below shows flat line at the last few day since I have not update the news yet.
+- Some of the backtest results below shows flat line at the last few day since I have not update the news yet
-- The blue line is backtest result with sentiment analysis while the orange line is buy and hold strategy.
 ```

 ### 3.1.
 TW Stock 0050